What does Spindrift co-founder, Bruce Klingbeil, give as a reason why spiritual power doesn't cut through materiality as it used to do in the past?

 Here is what Bruce gave as a reason: The whole zeitgeist of society has switched from a religious paradigm to a scientific paradigm.

 Bruce was pro-science.
-Science is good, but there are unintended consequences of science and technology changing everything in society.
+Science is good, but there are unintended consequences of science and technology changing spiritual influences in society.

 What Bruce meant is that man has developed his ego to create almost anything.
 There is some truth to it.
 Now man thinks he is a creator and doesn't need any metaphysical and religious concepts of a creator beyond man himself as a creator.
 For example, the creations by 3-D printers, realities created by virtual realities, and the new kid on the block that man set loose: The creation of "ambient technology" where computers carry on machine learning conversations with each other without human beings knowing that they are doing it.